 Try antiquing in the many shops or barns nestled in the countryside or have a taste of local fare – think maple syrup and organic produce – at the Cooperstown Farmers’ Market or one of the plentiful roadside stands.
 Unwind with an afternoon at one of the local spas, Essential Elements or the Spring House Spa, after visiting the local art galleries: The Cooperstown Art Association and The Smithy-Pioneer Gallery.

-Stroll through some of Fenimore Art Museum’s exhibitions, particularly the Eugene and Clare Thaw Collection of American Indian Art.
+Stroll through some of Fenimore Art Museum’s exhibitions, many of which relate to our upcoming season.
+Hyde Hall, the historic landmark, is a short drive from the Festival and offers tours of the neoclassic country mansion and stunning views of Otsego Lake.
 Or, take the family to The Farmers’ Museum and experience 19th-century rural and village life firsthand through demonstrations and interpretive exhibits.
 The area is also home to the National Baseball Hall of Fame and Museum and The Arkell Museum.

 Once the hops-growing capital of North America, Cooperstown now boasts two breweries, a winery and a historic cider mill.
 Take the Cooperstown Beverage Trail and visit and tour Bear Pond Winery; Brewery Ommegang, the official brewery of The Glimmerglass Festival; Cooperstown Brewing Company; and Fly Creek Cider Mill.

 There are many hiking opportunities in the Central New York area.
 Close to The Glimmerglass Festival, discover the many scenic trails in Glimmerglass State Park, which range from one-half to two miles long.
 A little more than five miles north of The Glimmerglass Festival, discover the Robert Woodruff Nature Center, with trails leading to small waterfalls.